-The Audit Committee has reviewed the Company's audited financial statements for the fiscal year ended December 31, 2018 and has discussed these statements with management and representatives of Ernst & Young LLP, the Company's independent registered public accounting firm.
+The Audit Committee has reviewed the Company's audited financial statements for the fiscal year ended December 31, 2019 and has discussed these statements with management and representatives of Ernst & Young LLP, the Company's independent registered public accounting firm.
 Company management is responsible for the preparation of the Company's financial statements and for maintaining an adequate system of disclosure controls and procedures and internal control over financial reporting for that purpose.
 Ernst & Young LLP is responsible for expressing an opinion on the conformity of the audited financial statements with generally accepted accounting principles, their judgments as to the quality, not just the acceptability, of the Company's accounting principles and such other matters as are required to be discussed with the Audit Committee under generally accepted auditing standards.
 The Audit Committee is responsible for providing independent, objective oversight of the Company's accounting functions and internal controls.

-The Audit Committee also received from, and discussed with, members of Ernst & Young LLP the written disclosures and other communications that the Company's independent registered public accounting firm is required to provide to the Audit Committee, including the matters required to be discussed by Auditing Standard No. 1301 (AS No. 1301) (Communication with Audit Committees), as adopted by the Public Company Accounting Oversight Board, or PCAOB.
+The Audit Committee also received from, and discussed with, members of Ernst & Young LLP the written disclosures and other communications that the Company's independent registered public accounting firm is required to provide to the Audit Committee, including the applicable requirements of the Public Company Accounting Oversight Board, or PCAOB, and the SEC.
 PCAOB AS No. 1301 requires our independent registered public accounting firm to discuss with the Audit Committee, among other things, the following:

-- methods to account for significant unusual transactions; - the effect of significant accounting policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus: - the process used by management in formulating particularly sensitive accounting estimates and the basis for the independent registered public accounting firm's conclusions regarding the reasonableness of those estimates; and - · disagreements with management regarding financial accounting and reporting matters and audit procedures.
+- methods to account for significant unusual transactions; - the effect of significant accounting policies in controversial or emerging areas for which there is a lack of authoritative guidance or consensus; - the process used by management in formulating particularly sensitive accounting estimates and the basis for the independent registered public accounting firm's conclusions regarding the reasonableness of those estimates; and - disagreements with management regarding financial accounting and reporting matters and audit procedures.